abraham-leal/ccloud-schema-exporter/README.md

 - `./ccloud-schema-exporter -batchExport` : Running the app with this flag will perform a batch export.
 - `./ccloud-schema-exporter -sync` : Running the app with this flag will start a continuous sync between source and destination schema registries.
+- `./ccloud-schema-exporter -getLocalCopy` : Running the app with this flag will get a snapshot of your Schema Registry into local files with naming structure subjectName-version-id.json per schema.
+The default directory is currentPath/SchemaRegistryBackup/.

 When both flags are applied, `sync` mode prevails.